 The Apache OpenOffice project distributes Apache OpenOffice online, as a free download from our website.
 Although this is sufficient for most users, we also know that for other users, a copy of OpenOffice on CD-ROM or other media is preferred.

-Version 3.4, named Apache OpenOffice 3.4 and distributed by the Apache Software Foundation, uses Apache license, Apache License v2.
+Apache OpenOffice, since version 3.4, is distributed by the Apache Software Foundation and uses the Apache license, Apache License v2.
 More about this license and how this license applies to various scenarios can be found on the Apache License and Distribution FAQ page.

 You should comply with the terms of these licenses for any distribution you undertake.